epic-croswords/epic-croswords/README.md

 - 👋 Hi, I’m @epic-croswords Aka Mahesh Pansare
 - 👀 I’m interested in Devops
-- 🌱 I’m currently learning terraform scripts
+- 🌱 I’m currently doing and working with multiple projects
-- 💞️ I’m looking to collaborate on terrafrom scripts & Ansible repo
+- 💞️ I’m looking to collaborate on bash/terraform scripts & Ansible repo
 - 📫 How to reach me at maheshpansare099@gmail.com

 <!---